Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Randomized Experiments with Noncompliance

-\subsection{Bounds on the Causal Effects for Compliers}
+\subsection{Bounds on the causal effects for compliers}

-We focus only on the case under monotonicity, because it is more general than strong monotonicity.
-Under monotonicity and exclusion restriction, we can identify the probabilities of always-takers, compliers and never-takers, i.e., $(\pi_a,\pi_c,\pi_n),$ and the distributions of the potential outcomes conditional on $G$ \citep{Angrist:1996, Cheng:2009, Baker:2011}, i.e., the $g_{k+}$'s and $g_{+l}$'s.
-Below, we establish the relationships between the causal parameters $\tau$ and $\tau_c,$ and between $\eta$ and $\eta_c.$ \begin{theorem} $ \tau_c = \tau / \pi_c - \left( 1-\pi_c \right) / \pi_c $ and $ \eta_c = \eta / \pi_c. $ \end{theorem}
+We focus only on the monotonicity assumption, because it is more general than strong monotonicity.
+Under monotonicity and exclusion restriction, we identify the probabilities of always-takers, compliers and never-takers, i.e., $(\pi_a,\pi_c,\pi_n),$ and the distributions of the potential outcomes conditional on $G$ \citep{Angrist:1996, Cheng:2009, Baker:2011}, i.e., the $g_{k+}$'s and $g_{+l}$'s.
+Below, we establish the relationships between the causal parameters $\tau$ and $\tau_c,$ and between $\eta$ and $\eta_c.$ \begin{proposition} $ \tau_c = \tau / \pi_c - \left( 1-\pi_c \right) / \pi_c $ and $ \eta_c = \eta / \pi_c. $ \end{proposition}

-Therefore, we can plug in the upper and lower bounds of $\tau$ and $\eta$ to obtain the bounds of $\tau_c$ and $\eta_c$, using the relationships in Theorem \ref{lemma:mono-er}.
-However, these bounds are not sharp, and the following bounds, implied by Theorems \ref{thm:tau} and \ref{thm:eta}, are narrower.
+Therefore, we can plug in the upper and lower bounds of $\tau$ and $\eta$ to obtain the bounds of $\tau_c$ and $\eta_c$, using the relationships in Proposition \ref{lemma:mono-er}.
+However, these bounds are not sharp, and the following bounds, implied by Propositions \ref{thm:tau} and \ref{thm:eta}, are narrower.

 \begin{corollary} The sharp lower and upper bounds of $\tau_c$ are

 and the sharp lower and upper bounds of $\eta_c$ are

 \end{corollary}